 What measures guarantee that rights holders are meaningfully involved in setting the terms for and sharing the benefits of all development ventures, including PPPs?

 How are FFD stakeholders, including the private sector, ensuring that the benefits of growth are equitably distributed to all segments of the population to reduce inequalities and reach the most vulnerable?

+Before approving an investment, we assess its potential impact on income distribution and inclusiveness and we strive to mitigate risks to the most vulnerable segments of the population.
+Where possible we encourage our investee/borrower companies to engage into benefit sharing schemes.

 Are States guaranteeing social protection floors, even in times of crisis?